ZephyrCloudIO/zephyr-documentation/docs/guide/concepts/build.md

 # Build with Zephyr

-One of the initial design goals of Zephyr Cloud was to make it possible to incrementally adopt.
-When you first install the Zephyr package it will operate in an "observe" only mode.
-Without changing your CI/CD pipeline or extensive configuration Zephyr will begin to build the graph of your federated applications.
+A key initial design goal for Zephyr Cloud was to enable incremental adoption.
+Upon installing the Zephyr package, it operates in an "observe only" mode.
+This means it starts to build a graph of your federated applications without requiring changes to your CI/CD pipeline or extensive configuration efforts.

 :::tip
-When first getting started Zephyr Cloud is a side effect of your build.
+Initially, Zephyr Cloud acts as a side effect of your build process.
 :::

 ## Dependency Graph

-Zephyr requires that you build the furthest remote first in order to properly build the graph.
-If you don't you will see the following error.
+Zephyr necessitates that you build the most distant remote first to accurately construct the dependency graph.
+Failing to do so will result in the following error:

 ```bash filename="Terminal"
 [ConfigurationError: [zephyr]: Could not resolve remote entry points for urls:

         - remote1.zephyr-examples.zackarychapple
         - remote2.zephyr-examples.zackarychapple

         Please build them with Zephyr first or add as Unmanaged applications.